nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 6. Alternatively, you can also use the [terminal](#7-glossary-) and [go to the folder](https://opensource.com/article/21/8/linux-change-directories#:~:text=To%20open%20a%20directory%20in,and%20places%20you%20in%20it.) where the `carecentral.jar` is located and type `java -jar carecentral.jar` in the command box to start the app.
 7. For Mac users who are unable to open the file or encountering the issue below, follow this [guide](https://nus-cs2103-ay2223s2.github.io/website/admin/programmingLanguages.html).
 ![Error](images/mac_issue.png)
-8. Type the command in the command box and press Enter to execute it. e.g. typing `help` and pressing Enter will open the help window.
+8. Type the command in the [command box](#35-command-box-%EF%B8%8F) and press `Enter` to execute it. e.g. typing `help` and pressing `Enter` will open the help window, which is a link that redirects you back to this guide.
+So don't worry if you lost the link to this user guide, **CareCentral got you covered**!
-   Some example commands you can try:
+   <br> Some example commands you can try:
     * `add-patient n/John Doe ic/S1234567A p/98765432 e/johnd@example.com a/25 t/Diabetic`
     * `list-patients`
     * `delete-patient 1`